csgillespie/efficientR/main.md

 The `on.exit()` function handles this problem with the minimum of fuss; regardless of how the function ends, `on.exit()` is always called.
-In the context of parallel programming we will have something similar to
+In the context of parallel programming we will have something similar to:

 ```r
 simulate = function(cores) {